 If you see a Findit@Gold button next to an article, use it to check if you can access the full text.

-Goldsmiths Library subscribes to a large number of academic journals (also known as periodicals or serials) and subject-related news magazines.
+Goldsmiths Library subscribes to a large number of academic journals (also known as periodicals or serials) and subject-related magazines.
 Most current subscriptions are accessible electronically rather than held in print on the library shelves.
 Our e-journals are accessed off-campus using your Goldsmiths username and password.

 These browser plugins can help you quickly access the full text of articles online.

 Remember these do not search 100% of our subscriptions, so if they do not link you to the full text you should always search Library Search.

 The Library subscribes to hundreds of journals on your behalf, and we recommend you use the specialist databases to discover these.
 Google and other search engines do not always find the most relevant articles first, and you will often be asked to pay to access the indiviudal articles.

 If you find a journal article online, remember that you will need to log in as a Goldsmiths student to be able to access it freely.
 Look out for the 'institutional' or 'Shibboleth' log in and choose Goldsmiths from the list.
 If you struggle to log in, try searching for the article or journal title on Library Search instead.